ora-io/awesome-ora/README.md

 _A Collection of Projects Using Hyper Oracle zkOracle._

 - [zkAMM](https://github.com/Defi-3/zkAMM-contracts): A zkOracle-based automated market maker that is fully scalable with unlimited computation resources.
-- [dETF](https://github.com/Defi-3/dETF-Contract): A zkOracle-based fully onchain and decentralized ETF.
+- [dETF](https://github.com/Defi-3/dETF-Contract): A zkOracle-based fully onchain and decentralized ETF protocol.
 - [Unic](https://twitter.com/viaprize/status/1711312453219524638): A decentralized identity platform, using zkOracle for onchain ML.
 - [ZKredible](https://twitter.com/viaprize/status/1711312450405159377): A privacy-preserving and censorship-resistant credit record evaluation system, using zkOracle for onchain aggregation of zkML.
-- [zkKYC](https://github.com/hyperoracle/zkKYC-story-hackathon): A zkOracle that brings offchain kyc data to onchain Story Protocol.
+- [zkKYC](https://github.com/hyperoracle/zkKYC-story-hackathon): A zkOracle-based hook that brings offchain kyc data to onchain Story Protocol.
 This project was [developed during Story Protocol Alpha Hackathon and won second place](https://twitter.com/StoryProtocol/status/1734259414591512932).

 ## 🗺️ zkGraph Ecosystem